JackPearsonAtUAL/stack_and_queue/README.md

 **Objectives:** Implement a circular queue in code

 **Additional tasks:**

-    Implement a method that reverses the current queue Implement a fixed sized queue and stack
+- Implement a method that reverses the current queue

+- Implement a fixed sized queue and stack

 ### Week 3: Set Theory
+**Files**

+    sort.py

 **Task 1:** Learning Outcomes: In this lecture, we will introduce set theory and look at how we can operate on sets using simple operations.
 We will also look at how we can use sets in Python.
 After the introduction of sets, we will start exploring the larger topic of graph theory and look at how set theory can be applied to describe graph theory.

 **Objectives:** Set theory and Graph theory